 You can also see if anyone else in your community could use your items.
-Save egg cartons for a local chicken farmer, advertise free cardboard boxes for someone who is moving, or donate used office and craft supplies to your local school.
+Save egg cartons for a local chicken farmer, advertise free cardboard boxes for someone who is moving, or donate used toys, office and craft supplies to your local school.

 11. Sell and buy used items online or garage sales

 I love the Facebook marketplace, but there are hundreds of sites and apps like craigslist and LetGo that bring buyers and sellers of used items together.
 I’ve sold everything from outgrown baby gear to broken furnaces and made some serious cash for the updates I needed to do.
 It feels great to see these items being used by someone who could really benefit from the savings.
 Some people will even list items for free, just so they get reused and don’t go in the trash.

 My raised bed gardens are made out of cement blocks from someone tearing down an old barn.
 They wanted them gone and we got them for free for our labor to haul them away!

 Grow a garden, bake your own bread and pastries, make your own blends of loose leaf tea, make beauty and cleaning supplies, cook at home instead of eating out, pack your lunch for work!
 There are so many options.

 By growing your own food or making your own products, you eliminate packaging by reusing containers you already have at home.
 You also cut down on trips to the store.
 An added bonus to doing this is that you have complete quality control over what ingredients you use.